Building Fanvue's App Store & Developer Platform

 Why did we build this?

+Over 1,000 unofficial third-party apps were already in active use across the creator base, built on raw API keys with no scoping, no revocation, no trust model.
 The platform had the ingredients of a marketplace.
 It just didn't have the system.

 No legitimate distribution channel, no in-platform monetisation, no feedback loop.